 At St. Mark’s, we praise God through our prayers and songs.
 At our 10:30 service, we are led by our Worship Choir.
 On the third Sunday of the month, our Praise Choir leads us.
 The Chime Choir and Children’s Choir also play regularly.

 - The Worship Choir sings most Sundays, and rehearsals are on Thursdays from 7:30 – 9:00 p.m. from September to June.
 We sing a variety of musical styles, from Gospel to Traditional to Contemporary arrangements.
 We aim to sing in at least three if not four parts.

-- The Children’s Choir is for boys and girls ages 4 – 12 and they absolutely love singing on Sunday mornings.
+- The Children’s Choir is for boys and girls ages 4 – 12 and they absolutely love singing.
 They use instruments, and sing to the piano or CDs.
-Practices run from mid-September to the end of April on Thursdays from 4.15 – 5:00 p.m.
+This group is currently seasonal and practices run as needed.
 Parents are welcome to observe the safe and happy environment as the children learn to praise God through song.

 Greeters are volunteers who welcome and assist at church services throughout the year.
 Currently there are over 60 members of the congregation who greet at the door, distribute bulletins and books, assist anyone in need or ill during the service, assist with the hearing assistance devices, take collection and count and record the number of parishioners in attendance.

 There are 2 scheduled groups of greeters, plus a sign up for volunteers for extra services at Christmas, Easter, Confirmation or any other additional services.
 The regular 9:00 a.m. greeters work in pairs, while there are 7 teams of 5-6 greeters scheduled at the 10:30 services which means that greeters are ‘on duty’ approximately 4 – 5 times per year.
 Some greeters distribute bulletins at the back of the church.
 If there are additional greeters, they welcome parishioners at other entrances of the church.